Skip to main content

 Managing Keys

-You can create and manage API keys from the Dashboard.
+You can create and manage API keys from the Developers area in the dashboard.

-• You can revoke keys at any time if compromised.
+• You can revoke or rotate keys at any time.

 Never expose your API keys in client-side code (browsers, mobile apps).
 Always proxy requests through your own backend.